echoCTF/echoCTF.RED/docs/DOCKER-SERVERS.md

 echo -e "[dockers]\ndockerd160" >> inventories/dockers/hosts
 ```

-Push your changes to the server by running
+Push your changes to the server by running ansible-playbook.
+Ansible will try
+to connect based on the user defined on the `dockerd160.yml` file.
+The options
+`-k` asks for ssh password and `-K` asks for the `su root` password.
 ```sh
 ansible-playbook -K -k -i inventories/dockers playbooks/docker-masters.yml
 ```

-Once this is done, you will have to restart your server for all the changes to
-activate.

 NOTE: Take a look at the following page for more information on the options `-K` and `-k` https://docs.ansible.com/ansible/2.3/become.html#command-line-options

+Once this is done, you will have to restart your docker server (`dockerd160`)
+for all the changes to activate.

 If you're using virtual machines for the docker servers make sure you allow
 promiscuous mode settings and as well as mac address changes.
 This is needed